$File: //depot/povray/smp/windows/readme.html $

 3.7, you should update your source with that version).

-BOOST_ROOT as described in the boost section, and make sure you have logged out and back in to Windows.povray.h as described hereCurrently the only officially-supported means of building the Windows version of POV-Ray is via the Visual Studio 2005 or Visual Studio 2008 project using a full version of Visual Studio and the compilers provided with it or with the platform SDK.
+as described here.Currently the only officially-supported means of building the Windows version of POV-Ray is via the provided Visual Studio 2008 or 2010 projects (use the latter with VS 2012) with a full version of Visual Studio and the compilers provided with it or with the platform SDK.

-The express edition is reported to work in building 32-bit executables but this is not officially supported, and additionally takes some effort to get set up, especially if you want to build the editor DLL's (these are optional).
+The express editions have been reported to work in building 32-bit executables but this is not officially supported, and additionally takes some effort to get set up, especially if you want to build the editor DLL's (these are optional).

 At the minimum, you will need to download and install the Platform SDK as this